robstave/angular2-training/session-three/page3.md

 ## Two way binding

-Angular 2 does not do two way binding directly, but if you can declare inputs and outputs...the two together is roughly the same thing.
+Angular 2 does not do two way binding directly, but if you can declare both inputs and outputs...the two together is roughly the same thing.

-Angular.io has the best example here and I will just refer to it.
+Angular.io has the [best example here](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) and I will just refer to it.
 In it, they have a component that manages a font size.
 The parent component has the property _fontSizePx_.
-The child component is..well..lets say its a "spinner" (a +/- kinda thing). if the default font size is 18, we want to pass in "18" to be displayed, and as the values change we want to pass it back.
+The child component is..well..lets say its a "spinner" (a +/- kinda thing like discussed before). if the default font size is 18, we want to pass in "18" to be displayed, and as the values change we want to pass it back.

 The event emitted is (sizeChange) and the template just binds the value back to the property in the parent.